driesvints/dotfiles/readme.md

 ### Applications

 Most applications get installed through Homebrew Cask.
-The remaining ones need to be installed from the app store:
+The apps below need to be installed from the App Store.

 - 1Password
 - Sketch 2